Rick's Free Auto Repair Advice

 Step 3 Push the tire pressure gauge onto the valve

 Push the digital or pencil gauge directly onto the valve.
-You’ll hear a quick spurt of air and the digital gauge will register a reading and a pencil gauge will extend the pressure scale.
-If you hear air seeping out, you don’t have a good seal.
-Press the gauge harder against the valve.
-Then remove the gauge and read the tire pressure.
+You’ll hear a quick spurt of air, and the digital gauge will register a reading, and a pencil gauge will extend the pressure scale.
+You don’t have a good seal if you hear air seeping out.
+Press the gauge digital pressure gaugeharder against the valve.
+Then, remove the gauge and read the tire pressure.

-This gauge shows just 28-psi., which is digital pressure gauge5-psi less than the car maker’s recommended pressure.
+This gauge shows just 28-psi., 5-psi less than the car maker’s recommended pressure.
 So I’ll have to add air

 Step 4 Add air